This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 Hype can hide risk.
 If someone is struggling, the priority is safety and professional support.

-This page exists for one reason: to reduce preventable harm.
+This page exists to reduce preventable harm.
 Psychedelic experiences can be intense and unpredictable, and some people experience panic, confusion, or longer-lasting distress afterward.

-This is not a guide to using substances.
-It is a guide to recognizing when something is going wrong and what to do next in a safe, legal, and responsible way.
+This isn't a guide to using substances.
+It's a guide to recognizing when something is going wrong and what to do next in a safe, legal, and responsible way.

 Key takeaways

-- Not everyone responds the same way.
-What seems fine for one person can be destabilizing for another.
+• Not everyone responds the same way.
+What seems fine for one person can destabilize another.

-- Help is a strength move.
+• Seeking help is a strength.
 If symptoms are intense or persistent, professional support matters.

 Common problems people report

-If someone is not safe, treat it as urgent, not embarrassing.
+If someone isn't safe, treat it as urgent, not embarrassing.

 Risk is not evenly distributed